h-2/radr/README.md

 | iterating¹ w/o side-effects | no                     | yes                       |
 | const-iterable              | no                     | yes                       |

-<small>¹ calling `begin()` (non-const), dereferencing the returned iterator, and/or incrementing it</small>
+<sup><sub>¹ calling `begin()` (non-const), dereferencing the returned iterator, and/or incrementing it<sup><sub>

-* A single-pass range is typically a generator or range that creates elements from a resource like a stream.
+A **single-pass range** is typically a generator or range that creates elements from a resource like a stream.
 Iterating over the range changes it.
-* This library: range adaptors on single-pass ranges are always implemented as coroutines and are never copyable, const-iterable etc.
+This library: range adaptors on single-pass ranges are always implemented as coroutines and are never copyable, const-iterable etc.

-* Multi-pass ranges are containers and similar ranges.
+**Multi-pass ranges** are containers and similar ranges.
-* They can be copied, iterating over them does not change them, and it is thus also possible to iterate over a `const` container.
+They can be copied, iterating over them does not change them, and it is thus also possible to iterate over a `const` container.
-* Standard library views do not promise to preserve any of these properties, e.g. `std::vector{1, 2, 3} | std::views::filter(/**/)` is not copyable, calling `.begin()` has side-effects, and it is not const-iterable.
+Standard library views do not promise to preserve any of these properties, e.g. `std::vector{1, 2, 3} | std::views::filter(/**/)` is not copyable, calling `.begin()` has side-effects, and it is not const-iterable.
-* This library: all properties are preserved, e.g. `std::vector{1, 2, 3} | radr::filter(/**/)` is copyable, const-iterable and iterating over it has no side-effects.
+This library: all properties are preserved, e.g. `std::vector{1, 2, 3} | radr::filter(/**/)` is copyable, const-iterable and iterating over it has no side-effects.

 See the [wiki-article on range properties](TODO) to learn the trade-offs required for this design.